Joel Eisenberg

-Joel Eisenberg is a writer-producer, whose current eight-book fantasy saga with co-author Steve Hillard, The Chronicles of Ara, was sold to Ovation TV for an eight-hour miniseries.
+Joel Eisenberg is an American writer-producer, whose current eight-book fantasy saga with co-author Steve Hillard, The Chronicles of Ara, was sold to Ovation TV for an eight-hour miniseries.
 The deal was unique for a network in that the series was published by the independent Incorgnito Press, and was printed digitally on-demand.
 He is represented by CAA.